galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 This tutorial assumes you have some familiarity with [Ansible](https://www.ansible.com/resources/get-started) and are comfortable with writing and running playbooks.
 Here we'll see how to install a Galaxy server using an Ansible playbook.
 Galaxy Project has decided on Ansible for all of its deployment recipes.
 For our project, Ansible is even more fitting due to its name:

 > An ansible is a category of fictional device or technology capable of instantaneous or faster-than-light communication.
-It can send and receive messages to and from a corresponding device over any distance or obstacle whatsoever with no delay, even between star systems ([wikipedia](https://en.wikipedia.org/wiki/Ansible))
+It can send and receive messages to and from a corresponding device over any distance or obstacle whatsoever with no delay, even between star systems (Source: [Wikipedia](https://en.wikipedia.org/wiki/Ansible))
+{: .quote}

 We want to give you a comprehensive understanding of how the Galaxy installation occurs, but we want to avoid you having to write a "custom" Galaxy installation playbook which you would eventually throw away, in order to use the official playbooks.
 Given these goals, we will go through the playbook in depth first, and then move to a hands-on portion later.
 If you are not interested in the inner workings, you can [skip to that section now](#installing-galaxy).